mapmanager/mapmanager.github.io/_posts/2015-04-18-annotating-a-stack.md

 #### 1. Run Map Manager

-- Run Map Manager in Igor Pro by double-clicking on the MapManager .ipf file.
+- Run Map Manager in Igor Pro by double-clicking on the MapManager.ipf file.
 - Click in the Igor Pro command window to activate Map Manager.
 The Igor Pro command window is titled 'Untitled'.

 #### 2. Load a folder of Tiff stacks

-Open the Map Manager [Stack Browser][2] by selecting the main menu 'MapManager &rarr; Stack Browser'.
+Single channel Tiff stacks can be opened directly into the Stack Browser.
+If you have multi-channel stacks or stacks acquired using propietary software such as **Zeiss Zen**, **Scan Image**, or **Prairie View** then please see the [Fiji Plugins](fiji-plugins) page to easily convert these formats before import.

-In the Map Manager [Stack Browser][2], load a folder of .tiff files using the 'Load Tiff Folder' button.
+- Open the Map Manager [Stack Browser][2] by selecting the main menu 'MapManager &rarr; Stack Browser'.

-Single channel .tif stacks can be opened directly into the Stack Browser.
-If you have multi-channel stacks or stacks acquired using propietary software such as Zeiss Zen, Scan Image, or Prairie View then please see the [Fiji Plugins](fiji-plugins) page to easily convert these formats before import.
+- In the Map Manager [Stack Browser][2], load a folder of .tiff files using the 'Load Tiff Folder' button.

 #### 3. Display a stack

-Once a folder of stacks is loaded in the [Stack Browser][2], double-click on a stack in the stack list to display the stack in a [stack][1] window.
+ - Double-click on a stack in the stack list to display the stack in a [stack][1] window.

 #### 4. Add 3D annotations